 Our Top 6 Fall Produce PicksArticle posted in: Diet & Nutrition

 Scientifically named the Cucurbita pepo (“pepo” means “to ripen in the sun”), this quintessential fall favorite is good for more than decorating your front stoop.
 Pumpkin is an excellent source of vitamin A, which is important to eye health, as well as fiber, which can keep you feeling full.
 Together, the nutrients in pumpkins can also give a big boost to your immune system, which is pretty sweet considering we’re heading into flu season.
-Try combining a half cup of pumpkin puree with two tablespoons of low-fat milk and two tablespoons of vegetable (or chicken) broth in a saucepan on the stove for a delicious and guilt-free fall soup that makes four servings!
-One serving counts as one SmartCarb on Nutrisystem.
+Whip up a creamy pumpkin soup or incorporate it into your favorite baked goods!
+Be sure to check out the recipe section here on The Leaf for plenty of delicious pumpkin recipes.
+Get inspired by the healthy ideas below:

 Brussels sprouts are low in fat, sodium and calories, and are cholesterol- and saturated fat-free.
 Plus, they dish out dietary fiber, vitamin C and folate.
 And although in some households they’ve gotten a bit of a bad flavor rap, the truth is, these nutritious little nuggets can be delicious!
 Try tossing them in a bit of olive oil and seasonings then roasting them, or steam them and top them with low fat cheddar cheese.
 On Nutrisystem, a half cup of cooked brussels sprouts counts as one Vegetable serving.

 Need some healthy ideas to use up your Brussels sprouts?
 Check out some of our favorite ideas below:

 - 4-Step Cheesy Brussels Sprouts Bake >

 - One Pan Salmon, Brussels Sprouts and Squash >